Worldwide hypertension is the leading risk factor for premature death, stroke and heart disease and over 25% of adults in the UK have hypertension.

 If you are treated for hypertension your blood pressure should be less than 140/90mmHg.

 It is important that we know and check you are on the appropriate dose of medication.
 We therefore ask that patients provide up to date readings every 6 months as you will not receive the health benefits of being treated if your blood pressure is above target.
-These readings can either be taken in reception or provided from home readings (see attachment below for a printable sheet to record your home readings on).
+These readings can either be taken in reception (*see below) or provided from home readings.

 In addition there are some medications that you will be prescribed that require additional monitoring.